SoominHan/import-sorter/README.md

 ## Future roadmap
 - Better readme

+- Read settings from the file so it can be shared with the project.

+- Handle external dependencies based on the most external at the top and group based on this.
+Sorting will be done within those groups.

 - Handle comments within import blocks
-- Read settings from the file so it can be shared with the project.

 ## Release Notes